guineec/lora-fwupdate-python/README.md

 ## Device Emulation
 Several emulated devices of Class A and B designed to accurately reproduce the behaviour of real LoraWAN nodes of the same class.
 Changeable spreading factor packet loss rate and duty cycle restrictions simulated.
-As results come in, this section will be updated with comparisons between emulated and real devices.